Contract for Software Development and Web Projects

-Software code and graphic images owned by a third party are not effected by this agreement.
+Software code and images owned by a third party are not affected by this agreement.
 During and after completion of the contract and unless otherwise specified in this agreement ownership of other intellectual property used in the assignment or arising out of it, shall be as follows:

 15.1 Website concepts belong to the Writer.

 15.2 Website designs used in the Website belong to the Client.

 15.3 Website designs not used belong to the Writer.